 Two years ago, I visited New Orleans for a friend’s bachelorette party.
 I was wowed by the Shrimp and Grits was at Red Fish Grill on Bourbon Street.
 They were so incredibly rich and delicious, but I think the primary ingredient was butter!
 I vowed that upon my return, I would find a recipe that didn’t require me to go full Paula Deen.

 A simple but decadent bacon gravy is used to cook the shrimp.
 Smoked gouda or cheddar cheese is the perfect addition to balance the creamy grits with the spicy, decadent shrimp.
-Serve with hot sauce so everyone can make the heat level to their liking!
+I serve this Cajun Shrimp and Grits with hot sauce so everyone can make the heat level to their liking!

-Close your eyes, and you just might imagine you’re on Bourbon Street!
+Close your eyes, and you just might imagine you’re on Bourbon Street eating these amazing Creole Shrimp and Grits!

 - 1 lb of large shrimp, peeled and deveined